What is HCS?

 Labels now have six standardized elements: product identifier, manufacturer information, signal word, pictograms, hazard statements and precautionary statements.
 Also under GHS, material safety data sheets (MSDSs) are referred to as safety data sheets (SDSs), the 'M' has been dropped.
 More importantly, these SDSs must now contain 16 sections in a specific order.
 Because of these changes, employers should expect to receive updated labels and SDSs with inbound shipments of chemicals, resulting in the eventual turnover of their entire safety data sheet library.
 Learn more about the HCS revision by visiting our GHS Answer Center.

-See what the GHS changes mean for labels and SDSs by downloading our GHS / HCS Compliance Checklist and SDS Sample.
-And if you are looking for an MSDS or a newly formatted GHS SDS, try our MSDS Search tool.
+See what actions GHS alignment requires for SDSs, workplace labels, training and more by downloading our GHS / HCS Compliance Checklist and SDS Sample.
+And if you are looking for an MSDS or a newly formatted GHS SDS, try our SDS/MSDS Search tool.

 A Top 3 OSHA Violation

-HCS violations consistently rank in the top 3 of OSHA’s ten most frequently cited standards list and is the one standard that ranks high across all industries.
+HCS violations consistently rank in the top 3 of OSHA’s ten most frequently cited standards list, with citations issued in nearly all industries.

 Costs of non-compliance include:

 - Risk & Liability

 - Negative Press & Damage to Corporate Image

 During an inspection, you will be asked to produce:

 - List / Inventory of Chemicals Used in the Workplace